 4. Multitasking can even weaken your memory.

 Frequent task-switching is can affect your memory cells negatively.
-When you are juggling between two different activities, you cannot be paying proper attention to any one of them.
+When you are juggling two different activities, you cannot be paying proper attention to any one of them.
 So whatever you are doing or learning, you will not be able to recollect it properly later.

 5. Multitasking makes you prone to errors.

 According to Weinschenk, “you make more errors when you switch than if you do one task at a time.
 If the tasks are complex then these time and error penalties multiply.”
-Multitasking itself is not as harmful as cutting corners due to pressures of working against time.
+Multitasking itself is not as harmful as cutting corners due to the pressures of working against time.